infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 # TRAVEL GUIDELINES FOR CHILDREN

 Some of them are listed as follows:
 - Inform the child not to get into a crowded bus/train as it is unsafe and risky.
 Wait for the next bus to arrive.
 - Inform the child to always carry the correct railway pass/ticket.
 - The child should be asked to not travel on the footboard, lean out of a running train, or cross the railway tracks.
 Always use the footbridge to change platforms.
 - In trains, the child should preferably travel by compartments reserved for women.
-On buses, she should make use of seats reserved for ladies.
+On buses, she should make use of seats reserved for ladies
 - While using facilities in public spaces like bathrooms, etc. – the child should avoid common facilities and use those reserved for females only.
 The concept of reservation for her safety and convenience should be discussed with the child.
 - Educate the child about road traffic safety.
 The child should follow the traffic rules and road safety regulations.
 She should check the traffic signals before crossing the street, look out for any approaching vehicles, and use the zebra crossing wherever available.
 - Brief the child to follow the route discussed with the Naunihal staff.
 The child should make use of the usual path.
 The child should be informed to take a busy and well-lit road, and the dangers of taking short-cuts and unknown routes should be discussed with the child.
 - Prepare the child to be attentive to her surroundings, her belongings and the people around her
 - Inform the child that she must run away raise an alarm and seek help.
 She should not refrain from asking for help if there is a feeling of being in trouble or danger.
 - Explain to the child that if someone makes an attempt to grab her purse or bag, then at that moment, it is advisable to let it go.
 - Fighting in order to resist it could result in the risk of getting hurt.
 Money and other possessions likely to be lost in such situations can be later recovered or replaced.
 The harm caused to the child may be irreversible.
 - Under any circumstances, no form of sexual maltreatment is ever alright.
 Have regular conversations with children with regard to personal safety
 - Discuss with the child that it is never her fault if any such situation arises
 - Inform the child that any incidents of being followed, being teased or troubled should be reported to Naunihal staff immediately, even if it is a hunch.
 - Instruct the child to cross the street if she feels like she is being followed, and notice if the person following her does the same.
 If this happens, the child should start running immediately.
 Develop an understanding in the child that there is no harm in running, and there is no need to wait till theperson is very close to take action
 - Explain to the child that while getting into a taxi, she should ensure that the child lock of the doors isn’t activated
 - Discuss instances like maintaining distance from the car and never getting into the car — even if the stranger is going in the same direction that the child is headed, or the stranger says there is an emergency or a disaster along the way
 - Inform the child to be aware of anyone in a car/taxi/ auto rickshaw/vehicle who stops to talk to her or ask her for directions if she is walking down the street, even if it is a familiar neighborhood.
 - Help can always be sought at the nearest police station.
 Discuss police stations falling in the child’s route with the child if there are any.
 - Educate the child about the Railway Protection Force and the possibility of seeking help from them atrailway stations.
 - Make the child aware that she can also approach a store in a nearby mall, a supermarket, or a well-lit, family restaurant.
 - Ensure that the child memorizes some important toll-free and such other emergency phone /helpline numbers e.g. of Naunihal, the police, Childline Helpline numb

 ## Stranger Danger

-Discuss with the child the benefit of yelling when in trouble, as it is a discuss with the child the benefit of yelling as a good way to seek attention from passers-by - Cultivate an understanding in the child that it is unsafe to leave food and drinks unattended at any point.
-The child should not accept anything to eat or drink from a stranger. - Discuss with children how consuming unattended/already opened food and beverages is harmful as the food or drink can be spiked with drugs causing intoxication, etc. - The child should be made aware that if anyone hastens the child to immediately leave with him or her on the grounds of a disaster like fire, earthquake, etc. she should not leave with the said person – but call Naunihalimmediately and take their advice - Inform the child that she should not trust a stranger who follows her around and won’t leave her alone sometimes despite telling him to.
+- Discuss with the child the benefit of yelling when in trouble, as it is a discuss with the child the benefit of yelling as a good way to seek attention from passers-by -
+- Cultivate an understanding in the child that it is unsafe to leave food and drinks unattended at any point.
+- The child should not accept anything to eat or drink from a stranger. - Discuss with children how consuming unattended/already opened food and beverages is harmful as the food or drink can be spiked with drugs causing intoxication, etc.
+- The child should be made aware that if anyone hastens the child to immediately leave with him or her on the grounds of a disaster like fire, earthquake, etc. she should not leave with the said person – but call Naunihalimmediately and take their advice
+- Inform the child that she should not trust a stranger who follows her around and won’t leave her alone sometimes despite telling him to.
 This also amounts to stalking.
 - Initiate a discussion with the child on the importance of trusting an individualafter obtaining information about the person and the situation.
 The child must understand that not all strangers are rude or forceful right away.
 It is important to be aware of strangers, both men and women, who seem nice — the ones whomake conversation easily and get important information without the person realizing it
 - Educate the child that she is not obligated to share any personal information withany person.
 If a stranger or a nominally familiar person discloses his or her personal information, it doesn’t mean the child is obligated to share similar information about herself with him/her.
 - Discuss with the child about consent.
 Inform her that there is nothing wrong with sounding ‘rude’ and saying NO if the person continues to pressurize or botherher.
 Saying NO is the child’s right, and it is a complete sentence without requiring any further elaboration or justification.

 # CHILD ABUSE

 ## SYSTEMS IN PLACE